GLOBAL MARKETS-Stocks regroup as investors hold their breath on Ukraine

 The Reserve Bank of New Zealand announced its third consecutive rate hike on Wednesday, lifting its benchmark cash rate by 25 basis points to 1%, as expected, but surprising investors with a hawkish tone.

-The New Zealand dollar NZD=D3 rose 0.6% on the news and is on its longest streak of daily gains in almost two years and bonds in New Zealand and Australia came under pressure.
+The New Zealand dollar NZD=D3 rose 0.6% on the news and is on its longest streak of daily gains in almost two years.
 NZD/

 China is a notable outlier where rates are falling and, according to a private research group, banks in nearly 90 cities have cut mortgage rates this month.

-Elsewhere in currency trade moves were fairly muted, though hope that war in Ukraine can be avoided have taken some of the bid from safe-havens.
+Elsewhere in currency markets, moves were fairly muted, though hopes that war in Ukraine can be avoided took some of the bid from safe-havens.
 FRX/

 Precious metals eased from overnight highs but remain bid on nerves about war.
 Gold XAU= was steady at $1,898 an ounce and is up more than 8% from December lows, while platinum and palladium have surged on fears about supply disruption.
 GOL/